gaturama/Gaturama/README.md

 ### Developing skills in multiple programming languages!

-- I'm App Developer in Wideias Tecnologia
+- I'm Mobile Developer in Wideias Tecnologia
 - Now I'm improving my skills in Java to Android
 ---
 ### 🧰 Languages and Tools